linyue0103/terminal/doc/specs/#13000 - In-process ConPTY.md

   * `WriteConsoleOutputAttribute`: Same as `FillConsoleOutputAttribute`, but with varying attributes.
   * `WriteConsoleOutputCharacter`: Same as `FillConsoleOutputCharacter`, but with varying characters.
 * stdout (reading)
-  Each of these will be translated to a series of `ReadBuffer` calls, one for each line.
+  <br>Each of these will be translated to a series of `ReadBuffer` calls, one for each line.
   * `ReadConsoleOutput`
   * `ReadConsoleOutputAttribute`
   * `ReadConsoleOutputCharacter`

-## Step 3: Productize Server
+## Goal 3: Productize Server

 ### Goal